-Sustainability is Profitability
+In 2020 and beyond, Sustainability is Profitability

 A decade ago, “Green” initiatives were considered a luxury, something nice to have to enhance brand image, and exclusively for larger companies.
 As recently as 2009, only 22 percent of CEO respondents in a Bloomberg survey thought sustainability would ever have an effect on investor decisions.

-Most impressive from a business standpoint is the fact that companies of all sizes understand that success on ESG metrics have real bottom-line impact.
-As consultants Doug and Polly White of Whitestone Partners recently wrote in Entrepreneur:
+Most impressive from a business standpoint is the fact that companies of all sizes understand that success on sustainability metrics has a real, bottom-line impact.
+As consultants Doug and Polly White of Whitestone Partners wrote in Entrepreneur:

 “We view sustainability in the same light as quality.
 Sustainability, if properly implemented, cannot only be free, it can be profitable.”

-Investors Are Watching
+Investors Are Watching for Forward-Thinking Companies

 The era of increased regulation worldwide and 24/7 digital access to information and news has created a whole new world for investors.
 Having been burned too many times by incidents where regulatory or compliance issues, customer harm, or raw materials access have damaged organizational profitability and reputation, stock buyers are wary.

-Increasingly, pension plans, mutual funds, and other types of institutional investors have access to ever-more-sophisticated performance models when making decisions, and the numbers are clear: investing in more sustainable companies leads to better overall returns.
+Increasingly, pension plans, mutual funds, and other types of institutional investors have access to ever-more-sophisticated sustainability performance models when making decisions, and the numbers are clear: investing in more sustainable companies leads to better overall returns.

 The benefits of sustainability efforts reach organization-wide:

-“…companies with strong corporate responsibility reputations “experience no meaningful declines in share price compared to their industry peers during crises” versus firms with poor CSR reputations whose reputations declined by “2.4-3%; a market capitalization loss of $378M per firm.”
+“…companies with strong corporate responsibility reputations ‘experience no meaningful declines in share price compared to their industry peers during crises’ versus firms with poor CSR reputations whose reputations declined by “2.4-3%; a market capitalization loss of $378M per firm.”